SolaceLabs/solace-ai-connector/docs/configuration.md

 - `empty_tuple`: Return an empty tuple
 - `empty_float`: Return 0.0
 - `empty_int`: Return 0
+- `if_else`: If the first value is true, return the second value, otherwise return the third value
+- `uuid`: returns a universally unique identifier (UUID)

 Use positional parameters to pass values to the functions that expect arguments.
 Here is an example of using the `invoke_functions` module to do some simple operations: